farirpgs/fari-app/lib/srds/fate-core.md

 - Who else cares about dealing with the issue, and how might their “solution” be bad for the PCs?
 - What’s a good next step for resolving the issue, and what makes accomplishing that step hard?

-##### Put A Face On It
+> ##### Put A Face On It
+>

-While not all of your scenario problems have to be directly caused by an NPC who serves as a “master villain” for the PCs to take down, it’s often easier if they are.
+> While not all of your scenario problems have to be directly caused by an NPC who serves as a “master villain” for the PCs to take down, it’s often easier if they are.
 At the very least, you should be able to point directly to an NPC who benefits a great deal from the scenario problem not going the way the PCs want it to go.

-{example}

-Because The Scar Triad is an issue, it implies that the Triad is making a serious power play across the land.
+> Because The Scar Triad is an issue, it implies that the Triad is making a serious power play across the land.
 Therefore, a complete government takeover by Triad members in the city they’re sent to on their next job would probably create a big problem for the PCs.
+>

-Because The Doom that Is to Come is an issue, it implies that agents of the Cult of Tranquility are constantly trying to fulfill parts of the ancient prophecies that foretell the doom.
+> Because The Doom that Is to Come is an issue, it implies that agents of the Cult of Tranquility are constantly trying to fulfill parts of the ancient prophecies that foretell the doom.
 Therefore, a series of ritual murders in the next town meant to awaken an ancient demon that sleeps under the town would probably create a big problem for the PCs.
+>

-Because the Cult of Tranquility’s Two Conflicting Prophecies is an issue, it implies that there’s an internal Cult struggle to validate one prophecy as being definitive.
+> Because the Cult of Tranquility’s Two Conflicting Prophecies is an issue, it implies that there’s an internal Cult struggle to validate one prophecy as being definitive.
 Therefore, an all-out war between rival factions in the next town that brings innocents into the crossfire would probably create a big problem for the PCs.

 #### Problems And Aspect Pairs